OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Tools/Volatility.md

 ##### Identifying Handles

 A _Handle_ is a reference to an object or file that is used by a process.
 - Understanding the handles used by a process reveals the resources and objects that the process is interacting with.
-This includes mutex locks.
+- This includes mutex locks, files, registry keys.
 - Check out the usage of the command [here](https://blog.onfvp.com/post/volatility-cheatsheet/#:~:text=path/to/dir%E2%80%9D-,HANDLES,-Volatility%202).

 ##### Identifying Windows Services

 Within a memory dump, the running windows services can be listed and analyzed using the `svscan` plugin.
 - This shows information about the services.

 ##### Identifying Loaded DLLs

-The _DLLs, or Dynamic Link Libraries_, that are loaded into the address space of a process can be listed through the `dlllist` plugin.
+The _DLLs, or Dynamic Link Libraries_, that are loaded into the address space of a process can be listed through the `windows.dlllist` plugin.
+- Need to specify the needed process by giving its PID using `--pid XXXX`
 - This can be used to understand which libraries and functions that the process depends on.
 - Malware can inject or load malicious DLLs into legitimate processes to hide or to escalate privileges.

 ##### Identifying [[Windows Registry|Registry]] Hives

 The registry files, or hives, can be dumped to showcase:
 - User and system configuration data.
 - The memory may hold the registry hive or parts of it.
 - Identify persistence mechanisms by altered [[Windows Registry#Registry Keys|Registry Keys]].

 ---
 ### Integration with [[YARA]]

 Volatility can be used with YARA to find matches using `yarascan`.